Even if you’ve learned to be painfully hard on yourself, you can melt your shame with awareness and presence.

-This strategy was a brutally elegant but misguided attempt to empower you.
-It gave you something to work for.
-If you could just fix yourself, everything would be OK.
-For all these years, this self-disparaging part has faithfully persevered in an effort to help you be “better” and therefore lovable.
-This is the source of the perfectionism many HSP’s struggle with.
+This strategy may have been emotionally unsustainable, but it gave you something to work for: if you could fix yourself, everything would be OK.
+This self-disparaging part of you has faithfully persevered in an effort to help you be “better,” and therefore lovable.

 To let go of perfectionism and self-disparagement you need self-acceptance.
 This sounds like a paradox: how can you accept and “be with” yourself when you believe you don’t deserve to be accepted?
-How do you take off your “something is wrong with me” glasses?
+How do you remove your “something is wrong with me” contact lenses?

-You take them off by accessing a bigger “you” that can be with ALL that.
+You do that by accessing the bigger “you” that can be with ALL that.
 You need a perspective big enough to hold all this with compassion.
-Focusing gives you a powerful way to find this bigger “you” and to transform your inner world through radical acceptance.
+Inner Relationship Focusing, the powerful work of Barbara McGavin and Ann Weiser Cornell gives you a powerful way to find this bigger “you” and to transform your inner world through radical acceptance.
 Here are four steps you can use to get started.